Pennsylvania HVAC Training Schools

 2. Outstanding Earning Potential

 HVAC technicians make good money in this state.
-According to the Pennsylvania Department of Labor & Industry (DLI), the entry-level wage for this trade is about $34,000, while a master HVAC tech makes $60,000 or more.
+In May 2021, according to the Pennsylvania Department of Labor & Industry (DLI), the entry-level wage for this trade was about $35,990, while a master HVAC tech makes $62,700 or more.

 3. Abundant Opportunities

 Did you know that only four other states employ more heating and cooling technicians than Pennsylvania?
-The BLS says that Florida has the most HVAC jobs overall, but Pennsylvania still has a higher concentration of jobs in this trade compared to the other three states that rank ahead of it for overall HVAC employment.
+The BLS says that California has the most HVAC jobs overall.*

 HVAC technicians are in demand all across the Keystone State.
-According to DLI projections, employment in this trade is expected to grow by 11.3 percent over the 10-year span between 2016 and 2026, with close to 1,600 jobs becoming available in the state each year during that decade.
+According to DLI projections, employment in this trade is expected to grow by 4.9 percent over the 10-year span between 2020 and 2030, with over 1,641 jobs becoming available in the state each year during that decade.

 DLI data shows that the following metropolitan statistical areas within Pennsylvania are predicted to see even greater growth in HVAC jobs over that same time frame:

 - Williamsport: 15.8 percent

 - State College: 15.6 percent

 - Reading: 14 percent